hww/varp_text_display/README.md

     textDisplay.Render ( new Vector3 (), targetResolution);
 ```

-Finaly as explample the next fragment of code will print text which will looks like at picture below.
+Finally, as example this fragment of code will print text appearing like the screenshot below.

 ```C#
     textDisplay.WriteLine("Text Display");